ZuziakF/Filip_Zuziak_Portfolio/README.md

 ###  [Pong Game](<./Pong>)
+* **Tech Stack:** `C++`, `Raylib`

+A classic Pong clone built to practice object-oriented structure in a real-time game loop.
+The ball, player paddle, and CPU paddle are each their own class, with a shared base Paddle class handling movement and screen boundaries, and a CPUPaddle subclass adding simple AI that tracks the ball's vertical position.

+Collision detection is handled per frame between the ball and both paddles, reversing the ball's direction on contact, while hitting either side wall scores a point and resets the ball to the center with a randomized direction.
+The game keeps score for both sides and displays it live on screen.

 ### [Snake Game](<./Snake Game>)
 Implementations of foundational arcade games focusing on core logic, user input processing, and real-time rendering.
 * **Pong:** Written in `C++` using the `Raylib` framework.
 Features a Player vs. Computer mode with basic AI paddle mechanics.